spaceraiders0/dotfiles/README.md

 of my files on an external hard-drive.
 Thus, quite a few of my aliases use the environment variables that I have defined exclusively for that.
-However, I have tried to make sure that in the case of applications like `NeoVim`, that is is as usable to the average person as I can make it.
+However, I have tried to make sure that in the case of applications like `NeoVim`, that is is as usable to the average person as possible.
 It does still require a bit of setup on your end, however.
 <br/>
 <br/>
 In `./bash/.bashrc` file, you can edit the `MAIN` environment variable.
 This acts